 You could order a beautiful garden like this by calling the shop, stopping in to chose the cacti or succulents that speak to you, or by clicking here to order a custom indoor container garden through our website.
 Our designers can tailor make a garden to fit your decor,or create a bespoke gift for a friend.
 Be it a certain style of pot, or size requirements we can help you create something great!

 I should also mention that cacti and succulents can be floor plants too!
 To the left is a pencil cactus in a decorative ceramic pot.
 Altogether, this composition sits about four feet tall in its pot.
 Technically, these plants are Euphorbia and are more closely related to poinsettias than true cacti, but this is a cactus post so anything called a cactus is fair game.
 Plus, these plants do resist drought like cacti, and they have a very similar shape as well.
 My only caution would be to use caution around kids and pets, anyone who might be tempted to chew on this plant.
 It's poisonous when ingested.
 Otherwise, it's perfectly safe to have in the house, and to handle.

 So, I hope you've been inspired by this post!
 There's something noble and elegant about the determination of succulents and cacti to survive in harsh climates, so bring that feeling into your home!
 Look over at your beautiful cactus garden every day, and be reminded that it's possible to survive almost anything.
 If you've got any questions about succulents and cacti, about our supply, how to care for them, &c. just give us a shout.
 We'll be happy to help.
 Thanks for reading!

-Justin Lievano works in the flower shop at McArdle's, and he knows that sometimes there's beauty underneath a thorny exterior.
+by Justin Lievano who knows that sometimes there's beauty underneath a thorny exterior.